Championzb/TenniSoda/README.md

 =========
-Here is the package you should pip install: south, pil, django-localflavor, django_cleanup, django-bootstrap3-datetimepicker, django-form-utils, django-geoposition
+Here is the package you should pip install: south, pil, django-localflavor, django_cleanup, django-bootstrap3-datetimepicker, django-form-utils, django-geoposition, django-allauth